sclab-io/sclab-io.github.io/docs/history/01-SCLAB Studio SaaS.md

 ### Bug Fixes
 * [#68] Fixed an issue where the same API was being called multiple times during union data generation.
+* [#68] Fixed an issue where an error would occur even when there was no data in the union

 ## Release v1.0, 2025-05-01
 ### New Features